hadley/elmer/README.md

 ### Programmatic chat

-The most programmataic way to chat is to create the chat object inside a function, where live streaming is automatically suppressed and `$chat()` returns the result as a string:
+The most programmatic way to chat is to create the chat object inside a function, where live streaming is automatically suppressed and `$chat()` returns the result as a string: